 (5) the student is willing to take classes each summer.

-For more information on three-year graduation programs and courses regularly offered in summer sessions, please contact the Head of your chosen Department of study or the Office of the Dean of the College of Humanities and Public Affairs (417-836-5529).
+For more information on three-year degree programs and courses regularly offered in summer sessions, please contact the Head of your chosen Department of study or the Office of the Dean of the College of Humanities and Public Affairs (417-836-5529).